-At Carers Matter Norfolk we offer information and advice, carer breaks, signpost to services, and support for carers of all ages who are part of the armed forces community.
+At Carers Matter Norfolk we offer information and advice, carer breaks, signpost to services, and support for carers who are part of the armed forces community.
 We are here for you whether you are a family member, or still serving, a service leaver, a young carer, veteran, or a reservist.

 We are here to help if you support a family member, child, friend or neighbour, whether they are part of the armed forces community or not, because they need support for any of these reasons: